laravel-ja/ja-docs-5.8/original-en/homestead.md

 <a name="connecting-to-databases"></a>
 ### Connecting To Databases

 A `homestead` database is configured for both MySQL and PostgreSQL out of the box.
-For even more convenience, Laravel's `.env` file configures the framework to use this database out of the box.

 To connect to your MySQL or PostgreSQL database from your host machine's database client, you should connect to `127.0.0.1` and port `33060` (MySQL) or `54320` (PostgreSQL).
 The username and password for both databases is `homestead` / `secret`.

 > {note} You should only use these non-standard ports when connecting to the databases from your host machine.
 You will use the default 3306 and 5432 ports in your Laravel database configuration file since Laravel is running _within_ the virtual machine.